A Guide on Compliance Certificates | SA Home Loans

 • Water Installation Certificate (WIC): A registered and accredited plumber must issue the certificate.

 Getting a compliance certificate for the home you're selling or the one you've just purchased is only one step in what can be a fairly complex property buying and selling process.
 For assistance with understanding what your other responsibilities are when selling or buying a home, SA Home Loans can assist you.
-For more information, contact our team today at 0860 2 4 6 8 10.
+For more information, contact our team today at 0860 2 4 6 8 10 or complete our Call me back form and we'll be in touch.

 Contact